Siddhu290/labour_hiring/README.md

 > The precision is calculated as the ratio between the number of
 > positive samples correctly classified to the number of samples
 > classified as Positive (either correctly or incorrectly).
 The
-> precision measures the model's accuracy in classifying a sample as
+> precision measures the model’s accuracy in classifying a sample as
 > positive.

 ![](media/media/image28.jpeg)